-A broad, interesting and enriching academic education is offered at the Abbey and our success has seen the School recognised in the National Leagues Tables (2019) as the school that adds the most value at A Level of any school in Sussex or Kent.
+A broad, interesting and enriching academic education is offered at the Abbey.
 Although celebrated for our academic results, the wealth of extra-curricular activities and enrichment available at the Abbey is just as important a factor in the development of diligent, conscientious and courteous young adults who leave us at the end of their Abbey experience.
 Former pupils speak very fondly of their time with us and often tell me that the friendships they made at Battle Abbey last throughout their lives.